jbyrum55/lab4-ceg-3400/README.md

   * https://www.geeksforgeeks.org/difference-between-bind-shell-and-reverse-shell/
   * https://infosecwriteups.com/reverse-shell-vs-bind-shell-d5a1e80b6a6c
 * Which type of shell does this command open?
+ * This opens a reverse shell.
 * What/whose permissions does this shell provide?
+ * It opens a listening port and allows the attacker to run commands without physically accessing the system.
 * Give evidence of your malicious shell running a command:

 ```